-Yogesh Bedi, Chief of Steel Recycling Business, Tata Steel in Gurgaon, India provides us with his insight into the world of organised steel recycling in India and the number of challenges the Indian steel recycling industry faces before it is on par with other countries.
+Yogesh Bedi, Chief of Steel Recycling Business, Tata Steel in Gurgaon, India provides us with his insight into the world of vehicle recycling and organised steel recycling in India and the number of challenges the Indian steel recycling industry faces before it is on par with other countries.
 But there is a silver lining if actions to improve this industry in India can be done without delay.

 Steel is a 100 percent recyclable material.
 It can be recycled over and over again without losing its properties.
 This makes it a perfect candidate for a circular economy.

 - The blast furnace route which uses iron ore and coal as the raw materials.